Aneesha J

 Mahnoor Shirazi

-with Lousie Chandler who is a 21-year-old award-winning autistic advocate and content creator who is passionate about building a world that truly works for autistic people.
+Lou is a 21 year old award-winning autistic advocate and content creator who is passionate about building a world that truly works for autistic people.
 Lou shares her own lived experiences raising awareness and acceptance for autistic people.
 She engages with politicians and organisations in advocating for change.

 As Youth Magazine completed one year and was rebranded to Empower, we held a Flash Fiction contest and an Illustration Contest to celebrate this feat.
 We were pleased to receive an overwhelming amount of submissions and we are excited to announce you the two winning illustrations in the Illustration Contest: Richard Stephenson and Du Kha Han.
 As for the Flash Fiction Contest, we weren't able to declare any winners, because none of the submissions met the guidelines nor were upto the standard we were looking for.
 We'd like to thank all participants who took the time to write these stories and we extend our heartiest congratulations to the winners!